dftbplus/hsd-python/docs/hsd.rst

     </Dftb>
   </Hamiltonian>

-The same information can be encoded much more natural and compact in the HSD format as ::
+The same information can be encoded in a much more natural and compact form in HSD format as ::

   Hamiltonian {